 - Nobody else is claiming you as a dependent on their tax return.

 To claim your deduction, you enter certain information pertaining to your student loans in form 1040 (which is the form you use to file your taxes).
 If you paid $600 or more in interest on your student loans, you should receive a form called the 1098-E from your loan provider.
 This form contains all the information you’ll need to enter in form 1040, including how much interest you paid on your loans in the past year.
 If you use a service like TaxAct to file your taxes, that’s great — you can claim your deduction in the same way.

 How much money will you get back?

 The amount of money you get back through the deduction will depend on how much you earn as income, and how much you deduct.
-The IRS provides this worksheet to help you calculate how much your deduction will be.

 As noted above, you can claim the student interest rate deduction if your modified adjusted gross income (MAGI) is less than $80,000 (or $160,000 on a joint return).
 But be aware that if your MAGI is between $65,000 and $80,000 (if filing as an individual) or $130,000 to $160,000 (filing jointly), there’s a phaseout of the benefit — your maximum deduction will be reduced according to a formula that’s explained here.
 The maximum deduction for a couple filing jointly with $145,000 in MAGI, for example, is $1,250.